Announcing Duplicator WP-CLI Commands (And How They Speed Up Backups)

 Let’s show you how to send your WordPress backups to this cloud storage service!

-Duplicator Pro is a flexible WordPress backup plugin that supports a variety of S3-compatible storage services.
+Duplicator Pro is a flexible WordPress backup plugin that supports many S3-compatible storage services.
 With this tool, you’ll be able to instantly connect your website with Cloudflare R2, securing backups in the cloud.

 Along with Cloudflare R2, here are all of the cloud storage providers you can use with Duplicator: